datagrove/mangrove/webrtc/readme.md

 name->[set of certificates]
 certificates are signed by datagrove? by whomever?

+maybe tail servers should publish to each other and push for themselves.
+Can this be built into zeus? is it a transaction to queue into publish objects for each listener? maybe each server keeps a publish queue and drains it, either to online users or offline.

+Maybe its a completely different machine?
+A non-server could start a billion webrtc connections and do all the pushing.
+Everyone could try to start a webrtc session with a reconciler.

+Say the log state keeps the listeners, their last read point, and the last sent timepoint.
+The node can keep a dirty list and sweep over them.

 user selects an id. assume it is random. user publishes (id,pubkey)